 Whether your first job is in accounting, finance, or something else, today’s reality ensures that you will interact with people from a variety of cultural backgrounds.
 This 1.5 credit course focuses on the communication aspects of multinational businesses, both large and small, particularly directed toward the ways in which culture (value, beliefs, attitudes and behavior) impacts communication behaviors.
 The coursework will concentrate on: understanding the global environment within which business messages are sent and the issues facing business communicators; identifying ethical, legal, cultural, and global issues affecting business communication; developing an understanding of cultures and subcultures and the role the play in communicating and engaging effectively in a global business environment; and applying business communication strategies and principles to prepare effective communication for domestic and international business situations.

-This Spring and Fall 1.0-credit hour course will explore issues, ideas, and trends likely to affect business and society over the next decade.
+This Spring 1.0-credit hour course will explore issues, ideas, and trends likely to affect business and society over the next decade.
 A series of seven separate lectures on selected Friday mornings from 10:40 a.m. to 12:10 noon.
-The principal theme of this lecture series is sustainability.
 No examinations or graded assignments.
 Students must attend all lectures; no unexcused absences.

 This course focuses on writing and speaking and interpersonal skills that managers will need to solve everyday communication problems.
 Topics include employment communication, researching business information, business briefings, informative presentations, and persuasive speaking.
 A case method approach to writing instruction asks you to solve authentic problems within the context of a business by writing for varied audiences, including executives, customers, employees, shareholders, the press, and the public.
 (1.5 credit hours)